AEWesdorp/cfSPI/simulations/README.md

 To assess the accuracy of Aspergillus classification and determine the Limit of Significant detection (LoSD), we simulated Illumina reads resembling cell-free DNA (cfDNA) from fungal genomes sourced from the NCBI RefSeq.
 This process generated a total of 87 simulated datasets, comprising 54 *Aspergillus* genomes, 7 *Penicillium* genomes, and 25 genomes from other pathogenic fungi.
 To create realistic error profile of sequencing reads, the unprocessed ss-cfDNA sequencing reads from plasma of patient *A02* (i.e. *A02Pasp*) sequenced with Illumina Novaseq 6000 2x 150bp were mapped to the *GRCh38.p14* reference genome using Bowtie2 (-X 2000) alignment software.
 For specifics regarding the number of simulated reads per dataset, please refer to Supplementary Table 2.

 Instructions for executing these simulations are outlined below.
-Simulated files can be found here *./sim_data/*
+Simulated files can be found here: ***XXX***

 ## Instructions
 Generate tab separated *./scripts/input_sequencing_files.txt* file.